-The ‘Get to Know Me’ series is aimed at children with additional or Social Emotional Mental Health (SEMH) needs and the those who support them. classroom.
-Developed by child psychologist Louise Lightfoot and illustrated by Catherine Hicks, the resources in this series include activities specific to anxiety, depression and OCD.
+The ‘Get to Know Me’ series is aimed at children with additional needs and those who support them in the classroom.
+Developed by child psychologist Dr Louise Lightfoot and illustrated by Catherine Hicks, the resources in this series include activities specific to anxiety, depression and Obsessive Compulsive Disorder (OCD).
 This book, Sammy Sloth, has been designed to support the individual child but also to be used in whole class teaching, to encourage an empathetic and inclusive environment.

 This book was written with children with anxiety in mind, providing an opportunity to relate to Sammy’s thoughts, feelings, behaviours and experiences.
 However, children with a range of needs may benefit from the story.
 The book is written in a narrative style, so it does not use diagnostic labels and is not intended for this purpose.
 Instead the focus is on creating a common language which children can understand and use to make sense of how they are feeling.